stadium-software/datagrid-advanced-search/README.md

 <hr>

+## Version
+1.0

+## Sample applications
+This repo contains two Stadium 6 applications.
+1. AdvancedClientSideSearchForm.sapz: Global scripts were created using Stadium actions (easier to understand)
+2. AdvancedClientSideSearchForm_JS.sapz: Global scripts were created using Javascript actions (easier to recreate)

-## Required setup
+## Setup instructions
-NOTE: These instructions apply to Stadium 6 only
+These instructions apply to Stadium 6 only.

 ### Database
 Create the MSSQL database by running the SQL scripts in the Database folder of this repo.